 - Establishes and enhances the DHS relationship with critical infrastructure owners and operators.

 - Informs them of the importance of their facility.

 - Explains how their facility or service fits into its specific critical infrastructure sector.

 - Provides an overview of the Office of Infrastructure Protection (IP) resources available to the facility to enhance security and resilience.

 During an ECIP visit, PSAs focus on coordination, outreach, training, and education.
 ECIP visits are often followed by security surveys using the Infrastructure Survey Tool (IST) or other IP services.

 The Infrastructure Survey Tool (IST) is a voluntary, Web-based security survey conducted by the PSA in coordination with facility owners and operators after an ECIP visit to identify and document the overall security and resilience of the facility.
 The security survey is conducted to:

-- Identify facilities’ physical security, security forces, security management, protective measures, information sharing, dependencies, and capabilities related to preparedness, mitigation, response, resilience, and recovery.
+- Identify facilities’ physical security, security forces, security management, information sharing, protective measures, and dependencies related to preparedness, mitigation, response, resilience, and recovery.